aarsonline/aarsonline.github.io/class1/leu1/README.md

 such alanine, cysteine, threonine, valine, isoleucine, methionine, homocysteine, and norvaline (Gomez and Ibba, 2020).
 However, unlike LeuRS-A, ValRS, and IleRS, the editing domain of LeuRS-B resides downstream of the zinc finger and CP2 (Fukunaga et al. 2005).
 Thus, the domain appears to have hopped between the two positions, or may have originated as a trans-acting factor.
-IleRS, ValRS, and LeuRS-B are further characterized by connecting peptide 3 (CP3), which contains a second zinc-finger motif in certain organisms (Fukunaga et al. 2005).
-Its functional role is unclear.

 ## Non-translational functions

 ## Clinical significance